-Exceptions to this rule are outlined in the IRS Instructions for Form 5329 Additional Taxes on Qualified Plans (Including IRAs and Other Tax-Favored Accounts)
+Exceptions to this rule are outlined in the IRS Instructions for Form 5329 Additional Taxes on Qualified Plans (Including IRAs and Other Tax-Favored Accounts), page 4:

 # - Exception Description

-- Qualified retirement plan distributions (does not apply to IRAs) you receive after separation from service when the separation from service occurs in or after the year you reach age 55 (age 50 for qualified public safety employees).
+- Qualified retirement plan distributions (doesn’t apply to IRAs) you receive after separation from service when the separation from service occurs in or after the year you reach age 55 (age 50 for qualified public safety employees).

 - Distributions made as part of a series of substantially equal periodic payments (made at least annually) for your life (or life expectancy) or the joint lives (or joint life expectancies) of you and your designated beneficiary (if from an employer plan, payments must begin after separation from service).

-- Distributions due to death (does not apply to modified endowment contracts).
+- Distributions due to death (doesn’t apply to modified endowment contracts).

-- Qualified retirement plan distributions up to the amount you paid for unreimbursed medical expenses during the year minus 10% (or 7.5% if you or your spouse were born before January 2, 1952) of your adjusted gross income (AGI) for the year.
+- Qualified retirement plan distributions up to the amount you paid for unreimbursed medical expenses during the year minus 10% of your adjusted gross income (AGI) for the year.

-- Qualified retirement plan distributions made to an alternate payee under a qualified domestic relations order (does not apply to IRAs).
+- Qualified retirement plan distributions made to an alternate payee under a qualified domestic relations order (doesn’t apply to IRAs).